EdwinSch/furniture-API/README.md

 ## API Furniture Store

-This project fetches furniture items from an external API.
-Build in JavaScript for practice in fetch, async and error functionalities.
-Using ES6 modules and render single item info pages.
+This mock store project fetches furniture items from an external API.
+Build in JavaScript for practice in fetch, async, mapping and error functionalities.
+All items render an additional single info page through query params.

 🚀 [SOME LINK](https://google.com)